The Most Stunning Places to Visit in Malaysia

 Malaysia is divided into two main islands – West and East Malaysia.
 West Malaysia, also known as Peninsular Malaysia is probably the most popular side for mainstream tourism.
 However, if you want to experience the rich wildlife and lush jungles of Borneo, don’t miss exploring East Malaysia.

 No matter which side of Malaysia you choose to visit, you’re bound to have an unforgettable experience!
-Trek through lush jungles filled with unique fauna and flora.
+And, any visit here will quickly reveal that there is something for everyone – no matter your budget or interests!
+You can trek through lush jungles filled with unique fauna and flora.
 Or hop on over to one of the pristine islands where you can dive or snorkel with diverse marine life.
-And definitely, don’t miss the opportunity to explore a few of Malaysia’s bustling cities
+Whatever you choose to do in Malaysia, definitely don’t miss the opportunity to explore a few of its bustling cities!

 In a rush?
 Pin The Best Places to Visit in Malaysia for later.